the-avant-it/Docker/README.md

 ## 1.1.1

-- Fix error on Add Docker repository
+- Fix error on Add Docker repository when using with gitlab role in Russia

 ## 1.1.0